 While most of the readily available roofing products are man-made, some are definitely greener than others.
 Let us offer you some insight into the green building supplies and give you a few tips that will help you make your choice.

 There are some truly green roofs made from natural materials, such as thatch or “living” green vegetation.
-However, we will focus our discussion on the more common, and building code friendly options.
+However, we will focus our discussion on the more common, and building code friendly options like composite roof tile made from recycled plastic.

 Lumber and other structural products